If you hear a voice within you saying, “You are not a painter,” then by all means paint, and that voice will be silenced — but only by working.

 …and so on.

-If the strategy for coping with those feelings is shut down, shut up, and give up, that’s a problem.
-Similarly if the strategy is frantic and breathless urgency.
+If my strategy for coping with those feelings is shut down, shut up, and give up, that’s a problem.
+It’s equally damaging if my strategy involves frantic and breathless urgency.

-Impostor syndrome is bad because it makes you feel like a permanent outsider, and blinds you to how to fix that.
+Impostor syndrome is bad when it makes you feel like a permanent outsider, and blinds you to how to fix that.

 Often, I see people try to combat impostor syndrome by insisting, “Don’t worry, everyone feels this way, no one knows what they are doing!” and I’m not sure that’s the best resolution to the problem.
 For one, I want to know what I’m doing; having expertise is fun, and lets me help people!
 I’ve seen true experts at work, and while they may have self doubt, they’re not faking the expertise.

-Maybe worse, imply ignoring or eliminating the emotions that lead to impostor syndrome can lead to an opposite affliction – a belief I’m an expert in fields I am not, or a belief that experts don’t exist at al. Call it “Maestro syndrome”.
+Maybe worse, simply ignoring or eliminating the emotions that lead to impostor syndrome can lead to an opposite affliction – a belief I’m an expert in fields I am not, or a belief that experts don’t exist at all.
+Call it “Maestro syndrome”.
 Self confidence becomes foolhardy (or blowhard-y) when it makes you believe that:

 These strategies to build confidence are just as bad as impostor syndrome, if less instantly punishing, because they can lead to genuinely being an impostor.